CI-NYC/post-surgery-opioid-use/README.md

 Inclusion criteria:
   - age 18-64
-  - had a surgery using the ICD codes given by Lisa
+  - had a common elective surgery, defined as having any of the surgery codes given by Lisa
   - had an opioid prescribed in the range of 30 days prior to surgery to 14 days after surgery discharge

 Exclusion criteria:
 - history of OUD *or* overdose (any) *or* MOUD 6 months prior to surgery up to the discharge date (as a sensitivity analysis can also make this 12 months)
-- pregnant
+- pregnant (except among patients with a c-section, described in more detail later)
 - dual eligible
 - ineligible state (not in the states we are supposed to have data on)
 - cancer diagnosis
 - not continuously enrolled for 6 months prior to surgery date
 - had an opioid prescribed between 6 months prior to surgery to 1 month prior to surgery
+- surgery duration greater than 1 week.

 ## Observed data:
 We assume observed data $\mathbf{O}=(\mathbf{W}, \mathbf{A}, \Delta_1, \Delta_1 Y_1, ..., \Delta_{4}, \Delta_{4} Y_{4})$, where:
 $\mathbf{W}$ represents the covariates, measured during the 6 months prior to surgery (i.e., during the washout period);
-$\mathbf{A}$ represent prescription opioid a) dose (in MME), b) days supplied, and c) days of continuous use, measured during 30 days prior to surgery up to 14 days after surgery discharge;
+$\mathbf{A}$ represent prescription opioid a) dose (in MME) and b) days supplied, measured during the perioperative period (30 days prior to surgery up to 14 days after surgery discharge);
 $\Delta_t$ represents an indicator of remaining uncensored at timepoint t following surgery discharge (four timepoints 6 months apart for a total follow-up duration of 24 months in the primary analysis); surgery discharge + 14 days is time 0;
-$Y_t$ represents the outcome of i) OUD, ii) opioid overdose, and iii) MOUD initiation at time t, which is observed among those who remain uncensored.
+$Y_t$ represents the outcome of i) OUD (using ICD-10 codes only), ii) comprehensive OUD (including non-fatal OD, ICD-10 OUD and MOUD), and iii) MOUD (alone) initiation at time t, which is observed among those who remain uncensored.

 ** Note: If there is too much loss to follow up, we will need to shorten T. Can consider T=12 months. **